Dejan Lovren: Personal life

-Lovren's younger brother Davor is also a professional footballer who currently plays for Jarun Zagreb.
+Lovren's younger brother Davor is also a professional footballer who currently is a free agent after playing for Kustošija.
 Lovren was named by his grandmother Ivanka after the Montenegrin football legend Dejan Savićević.
 He speaks Croatian, German, English and French.

 Lovren is married to Anita Sekulić and the couple have two children, Elena, born in August 2012, and Josip, born in June 2015.

 In 2013, Lovren founded a fashion brand Russell Brown with his best man Lovro Krčar.
-Three years after, the brand was shut down due to unknown reasons.
+Three years after, the brand was shut down for unknown reasons.
 Rumours suggest that the reason for the closure was due to a poor relationship between Lovren and Krčar.
 In May 2018, he founded another brand Rock Filius.
 On 29 May 2018, Lovren opened a four star hotel Joel in Novalja, near Zrće.
 Lovren has stated that the hotel is named after Josip and Elena.
 On 29 December 2020, Lovren offered free temporary accommodation in the hotel for sixteen families who had lost their homes in the 2020 Petrinja earthquake.

 During 2014 FIFA World Cup in Brazil, paparazzi leaked explicit photos of several Croatian internationals taking a "skinny dip" in the pool of a Brazilian hotel.
 Lovren reportedly suffered the most since almost his entire body was exposed.

 He made a cameo appearance in Jakov Sedlar's 2021 film The Match, alongside Croatia teammate Mateo Kovačić.

 Social views

 In February 2017, LFC TV released a short documentary Lovren: My Life as a Refugee where the footballer opened up about his experiences, tough life and traumas and asked for more tolerance for refugees saying: "When I see what's happening today [with refugees] I just remember my thing, my family and how people don't want you in their country.
 I understand people want to protect themselves, but people don't have homes.
 It's not their fault; they're fighting for their lives just to save their kids.
 They want a secure place for their kids and their futures.
 I went through all this and I know what some families are going through.
 Give them a chance, give them a chance.
 You can see who the good people are and who are not."

+On 2 April 2022, following a statement from Disney that they would increase diversity and inclusion in their work, particularly LGBT content—Lovren took to Twitter to announce that he cancelled his Disney+ subscription, and called for a boycott of the company.